 The coded mask is optimised for high angular resolution.
 As diffraction is negligible at γ -ray wavelengths, the angular resolution of a coded-mask telescope is defined by the ratio of the mask element size (11.2 mm) and the distance between the mask and the detection plane (3.2 m).
+It is given by: $\tan^{-1} (11.2/3200) = 0.2$ degree or 12 arcminutes (FWHM).

 The detector is composed of two pixellated detecting layers: ISGRI (Lebrun et al., 2003, A&A, 411, L141) and PICsIT (Labanti et al., 2003, A&A, 411, L149).
 The first is made of Cadmium-Telluride (CdTe) solid-state detectors, and the second of Cesium-Iodide (CsI) scintillator crystals.
-This configuration ensures a good broad continuum and line sensitivity over a wide spectral range, and allows the paths of photons to be tracked in three dimensions, if the event triggers both ISGRI and PICsIT within 1.9 μ s.
-The application of Compton reconstruction algorithms to these types of events (above a few hundred keV) allows, in principle, an increase in Signal-to-Noise Ratio (SNR) by rejecting events that are unlikely to correspond to source photons.
+This configuration ensures a good broad continuum and line sensitivity over a wide spectral range, and allows the paths of photons to be traced in three dimensions if the event triggers both ISGRI and PICsIT within 1.9 μs.
+The application of Compton reconstruction algorithms to these types of events (above a few hundred keV) allows, in principle, an increase in Signal-to-Noise Ratio (SNR) by rejecting events that are unlikely to come from the source.

 Figure 2.
-Cutaway drawing of the IBIS detector assembly together with the lower part of the collimator (''Hopper'').
-The coded mask (not shown) is located 3.2 m above the ISGRI detector esa -- -----
+Cutaway drawing of the IBIS detector assembly together with the lower part of the collimator ("Hopper").
+The coded mask (not shown) is located 3.2 m above the ISGRI detector

-The detector aperture is restricted, in the hard X-ray part of the spectrum, by passive shielding covering the distance between mask and detector plane.
-An active Bismuth Germanate Oxide (BGO) scintillator Veto system shields the detector bottom as well as the sides of the detector, up to the bottom of ISGRI (see op of the tube walls).
+The detector aperture is restricted to the hard X-ray part of the spectrum by passive shielding covering the distance between mask and detector plane.
+An active Bismuth Germanate Oxide (BGO) scintillator Veto system shields the detector bottom as well as the sides of the detector, up to the bottom of ISGRI (see top of the tube walls).